willjhliang/notes/Books/📚 Books.md

 The following are book summaries about success, relationships, and meaning.
+The purpose of these notes is not just to summarize everything but to also serve as a reminder to execute these lessons in our own lives—learning is nothing without execution.

+> [!note]
+> I took these notes trying to be as unbiased as possible, and I don't agree with some of what these books say.
+Please don't read them thinking it's my personal philosophy!

 # Success
 1. [[👟 Atomic Habits]] tackles proven strategies for forming new habits and breaking old ones.